AlsoAsked/also-asked-api-specification/docs/searching.md

 <!-- theme: info -->
 > #### Synchronous search timeout
 >
 > The AlsoAsked API will timeout a synchronous search request if it takes more than 90 seconds to complete.
-If this happens, the API still return a **Search Request Results** containing the search ID and status, but the results will be empty.
+If this happens, the API still return a [**Search Request Results**](/docs/also-asked/f019600cf755a-search-request-results) schema response containing the search ID and status, but the results will be empty.
 You can then use the search ID to retrieve the results later using the [**`GET /v1/search/{searchId}`**](/docs/also-asked/723bb74f8c8f3-get-search) endpoint.

 #### Asynchronous uses, benefits, and drawbacks